 (iii) Special oil – It has very low free fatty acid (FFA)

-this is an except from a research institute for oil palm in Nigeria.
+this is an excerpt from a research institute for oil palm in Nigeria.

 Pests of Oil Palm and control methods

-(i) Rodents: Rodents like rats, squirrel.
-Bush rats dig up and eat the seeds in the pre- nursery stage.
+(i) Rodents: Rodents like rats, and squirrels.
+Bush rats dig up and eat the seeds in the pre-nursery stage.

 Control: Use wire mesh to surround the nursery beds. read more about animal pests here